 Various testimonies reported to the BVMN have mentioned the death of three Moroccan men who tried to cross the Albanian mountains.
 No official public statement by the Albanian authorities has been made.

 Then, four male police officers entered the room and slapped the three men in their faces once.
-The respondent described them as ‘really huge guys’.
-They wore black uniforms and red armbands.
+The respondent described them as ‘really huge guys’ wearing black uniforms and red armbands.
 ‘Police’ was written in Albanian on their uniforms.
 They were wearing covid-19 face masks.

 “Not only from the hotel, there are some people from the streets, from the squats.”